Student flats security guard turned off CCTV to raid youngsters' bedrooms

-A SECURITY guard turned off the CCTV in University of Essex students' flats so he could raid their bedrooms.
+A SECURITY guard turned off the CCTV in a student flat complex so he could raid their bedrooms.

 James Grantham used a key fob to open the rooms and snatched watches, iPhones and a vacuum cleaner during the burglaries in The Maltings, Haven Road, Colchester.